JohanPlAr/chatPost/README.md

 **Home Page/Logged in User**

 When the user enters the correct username/email and password succes message will be displayed and redirects to home page.
-Home Page contains a list of rooms whith room-details.
+Home Page contains a search bar that allows users to filter the rooms list by, host, name and topic followed by a number of available rooms counter (which changes with the filter used in search bar) and the list of rooms whith room-details.

 - Host
 - Room Name
 - Access: Public/Friendsonly